kzurawel/famicomparty/content/book/03-gettingstarted/index.md

 ## Next Steps

-If you were able to see the green screen in Nintaco, congratulations!
+If you were able to see the green screen in Mesen2, congratulations!
 Your development environment is ready to use.
 In the next chapter, we will discuss what the code you copied and pasted is actually doing, and learn a bit about how the NES hardware works.